-- Sudden Unexpected Infant Deaths (Includes SIDS and Sleep-Related Infant Deaths) and Safe Sleep
+- Sudden Unexpected Infant Deaths (Includes SIDS and other Sleep-Related Infant Deaths) and Safe Sleep

-The American Academy of Pediatrics recommends that all infants sleep on their backs in their own safety-approved crib and in a smoke-free environment to reduce the risk of Sudden Unexplained Infant Deaths (SUIDS), which includes Sudden Infant Death Syndrome (SIDS) and sleep-related infant deaths.
-Infant sleep-related deaths are primarily due to accidental suffocation and strangulation in a bed (ASSB).
-Infant deaths due to suffocation and strangulation in bed are preventable.
+The American Academy of Pediatrics recommends that all infants sleep on their backs in their own safety-approved crib, bassinet, or play yard and in a smoke-free environment to reduce the risk of sudden unexplained infant deaths (SUID).
+SUIDs includes Sudden Infant Death Syndrome (SIDS) and Accidental Suffocation and Strangulation in a Bed (ASSB).
+Sleep related tragedies during infancy are largely preventable.

 Abusive Head Trauma, which also includes Shaken Baby Syndrome (SBS), is 100% preventable and there are numerous resources available to parents and caregivers to provide support and encouragement.